 Episode 1: The Chair Arrives Broken!

 On November 12, Pokimane broadcast a live stream titled welcome everyone (✿◠‿◠) CHAIR UNBOXING!(2) The Aeron was poised to make a grand debut to her 8+ million Twitch followers.
-But it was not to be!

 Protip: even multi-billion-dollar companies like Herman Miller can make mistakes.
 If your chair arrives damaged, stay cool.
 Contact the chair company and ask them to resolve it.
-Most legit brands will help you with sincere apologies.
+Most legit brands will help you with apologies.

 Episode 2: Replacement Chair & Headrest